matusnovak/cpp-vcpkg-template/README.md

 * Releases are packaged with `bin`, `include`, and `lib` folders that contain their respective files.
 The `bin` contains the binary created in the `src/ExampleCli` folder.
 The `include` folder contains the `include` directory.
 The `lib` folder contains the static library created in `src/Example`.
 * Testing via Catch2

-**What does not work properly:**

-* Multiline commit logs on GitHub releases.
-They are put into a single line.

 ## F.A.Q

 #### _How do I use this?_